pendulum-project/ntpd-rs/docs/guide/migrating-ntpd.md

 Not all functionality in ntpd currently has an equivalent in ntpd-rs.
 In particular, the following major features currently don't have good alternatives in ntpd-rs:

 - Local hardware devices as time sources.
-- Support for ntp mac authentication.
+- Support for NTP MAC authentication.
 - Marking subsets of sources as more trusted than others
-- protocol modes beside server and client
+- Protocol modes beside server and client
-- bursting
+- Bursting
 If any of these features are critical for your use case, ntpd-rs might not be an option for you yet.
 Please let us know if you miss these features or want to sponsor any of them, as this helps us prioritise our work.